haondt/linktiles/docs/user_guide.md

 - `$named(title tag)` - Create a group with a title.
 Accepts a title and a tag separated by a space.
 If you want to include a space in the title, you can escape the space with a backslash.
 - `$ungrouped` - A reference to the ungrouped links, you can use this to create a named grouped with them or choose what order they appear in.

-Grouping operators can also be freely nested within each other, for example: `$named(1\ to\ 3 $any(tag1 tag2 tag3))` would produce a named group "1 to 3", than contains all bookmarks with any of the tags `tag1`, `tag2`, `tag3`.
+Grouping operators can also be freely nested within each other, for example: `$named(1\ to\ 3 $any(tag1 tag2 tag3))` would produce a named group "1 to 3", that contains all bookmarks with any of the tags `tag1`, `tag2`, `tag3`.
+The only limitation is you can't nest a `$named` group inside another `$named` group.

 ### Reordering tiles

-You can drag the handle on the left of the prototype to reorder the tiles.
-You can also click the remove button to delete the prototype.
+Drag the handle on the left of the prototype to reorder the tiles.
+You can click the remove button in the bottom right to delete the prototype.

 Once you're all done, be sure to hit the _Save_ button!

 ## General settings

 Switching over to the `General` tab will give you options on how to render the tile mosaic.
+This is where you will also find the option to change your password.

 ### Tile look and feel

 #### Tile colors

 This sets the colors of the tiles.
-By default they will be close to a 50/50 split between dark and light colors.

 - Random: randomly pick a color (roughly 50/50 chance of getting a dark or bright color) and assign it to the tile, keeping the same color for the lifetime of the tile.
 - Really Random: re-pick the color every time the page loads
 - Dark: only use dark colors
-- Bright: only user bright colors
+- Bright: only use bright colors
 - Darker: increase the bias towards dark colors
 - Brighter: increase the bias towards light colors